dianahandler/Final_Module20_Group3/README.md

 Predict Austin, TX House Sale Prices Using A Machine Learning Model\.

 ### Reason we chose this topic
 Austin, TX is one of the hottest markets as observed from the sales prices over years 2018 to early 2021.
-The market has been on a positive incline over these years, and we would like to discover new insights and build a machine learning model to predict the future sales prices per specific features as provided from the dataset
+The market has been on a positive incline over these years, and we would like to discover new insights and build a machine learning model to predict the future sales prices per specific features as provided from the dataset.

 ### Description of our source of data
 The data set selected for our review and analysis originates from a project at Northwestern University.
 The csv file was discovered and pulled from [kaggle](https://www.kaggle.com/ericpierce/austinhousingprices)\.